DE-JL/cs2620-hw3/notebook.md

     - Timestamp (logical clock).
 - Payload is unnecessary but we can include it.

+### Client Structure

-- Have the client use a `queue.Queue()` object to store received messages.
+- Have the client use a `queue.Queue()` network queue to store received messages.
+- Listener thread will receive any messages and place them on the network queue.
-- Worker thread will sleep
+- Worker thread will sleep for $\frac{1}{\text{clock speed}}$ seconds before polling the queue again.

+### Server Routing

+- Created an `enum` for the message type.
+- Server will receive message type.
+- Upon receiving a message, it will determine the host(s) to route the message to.
+- The list of possible host destinations is determined by **removing** the source address from the set of addresses.
+    - `SEND_ONE`: Send to the first (alphabetically sorted) host
+    - `SEND_SECOND`: send to the second host
+    - `BROADCAST`: sent to both hosts